Mordechai Nessyahu: The cosmotheistic hypothesis

-The cosmotheistic hypothesis stipulates that the Big Bang that created our cosmos was a local event in an infinite universe — a universe that contains an infinite number of cosmoi (what is now being speculated by theoretical physicists as the multiverse).
+Nessyahu's cosmotheistic hypothesis stipulates that the Big Bang that created our cosmos was a local event in an infinite universe — a universe that contains an infinite number of cosmoi (what is now being speculated by theoretical physicists as the multiverse).
 It proposes that this cosmos is an evolutionary entity, in a constant state of ever growing complexity — that eventually has produced conscious life.
 It posits that due to the evolutionary nature of cosmic development, now being revealed by the "new physics" and "new cosmology", it is statistically certain that huge numbers of conscious life-forms (equivalent in self-awareness to human beings) have arisen throughout the cosmos; as if conscious life has been sown (as a cosmic genome) throughout the cosmos by the very process of cosmic evolution.

 Nessyahu postulated that a number of these conscious life-forms will conclude that they must strive to become part of the God-ing of the cosmos.
 The expansion of conscious life throughout the cosmos will eventually be unfettered by its physical limitations and ultimately conscious life will fill the entire cosmos; it will become co-eval with a cosmos that has dissolved into pure radiation as an inevitable consequence of entropy.
 Thus the cosmos will become in its entirety a conscious universal being — i.e., the cosmos will have become God.
 Cosmotheism posits God as the consequence of the cosmos and not as its cause.
 Not in the beginning God created the cosmos but in the end the evolutionary cosmos will have created God.

-From cosmotheism to cosmodeism
+Personal life

-Since several racist groups co-opted the name cosmotheism, Nessyahu's living colleague Tsvi Bisk decided to rename Nessyahu's hypothesis cosmodeism, a name closer to the tradition of natural theology which cosmodeism best reflects.
-Bisk is presently writing a book entitled Cosmodeism: A Worldview for the Space Age.
+In 1962, Nessyahu married Yehudit Nessyahu, one of the first women to hold a senior position in the Mossad.
+She took part in Adolf Eichmann's capture as "Dina Ron".